erikvullings/mithril-materialized/packages/lib/README.md

 v0.7.0 Breaking changes for Dropdown component.

+- New `FileInput` component to upload one or more files.
 - `Dropdown` uses similar items as `Select`, and uses `checkedId` to select the item.
 - `Dropdown` items can now use an icon and dividers.
 - `Dropdown` can now have a helper text option and an icon prefix.